QECO: A QoE-Oriented Computation Offloading Algorithm based on Deep Reinforcement Learning for Mobile Edge Computing: Introduction

 \section{Introduction}

-\lettrine{M}{ \,OBILE} edge computing (MEC) \cite{mao2017survey} has emerged as a promising technological solution to overcome the challenges faced by mobile devices (MDs) when performing high computational tasks, such as real-time data processing and artificial intelligence applications \cite{zhou2019edge} \cite{yousefpour2019all}.
-In spite of the MDs' technological advancements, their limited computing power and battery may lead to task drops, processing delays, and an overall poor user experience.
+\lettrine{\fontsize{33}{33}\textbf{M}}\,\,OBILE edge computing (MEC)~\Cite{mao2017survey} has emerged as~a promising technological solution to overcome the challenges faced by mobile devices (MDs) when performing high computational tasks, such as real-time data processing and artificial intelligence applications~\Cite{zhou2019edge}.
+In spite of the MDs' technological advancements, their limited computing power and energy may lead to task drops, processing delays, and an overall poor user experience.
 By offloading intensive tasks to nearby edge nodes (ENs), MEC effectively empowers computation capability and reduces the delay and energy consumption.
-This improvement enhances the users' QoE, especially for time-sensitive computation tasks \cite{shah2018hierarchical}.
-Efficient task offloading in MEC is a complex optimization challenge due to the dynamic nature of the network and the variety of MDs and servers involved \cite{jiang2019toward}.
-In particular, determining the optimal offloading strategy, scheduling the tasks, and selecting the most suitable EN for task offloading are main the challenges that demand careful consideration.
+This improvement enhances the users' quality of experience (QoE), especially for time-sensitive computation tasks~\Cite{TNSE-QOE-24},~\Cite{shah2018hierarchical}.